 If you are concerned about your child’s learning, your first conversation should be with your child’s class teacher as they work with your child on a day to day basis and therefore know them best.

-For a more detailed account of what can be offered to support children with SEND and how this is implemented, please refer to the attached document (below); the SEND Information report.
+For a more detailed account of what can be offered to support children with SEND and how this is implemented, please refer to the attached document (above); the SEND Information report.

 Parent Partnership Service

 If you would like confidential and impartial, advice and support then the Parent Partnership Service can help you.
 Please see their website:

 To contact them, please telephone 01225 394382 or e-mail firstname.lastname@example.org.

 There is an answerphone available outside of these hours.

 My role is to provide or find support for children and their families who have health needs of an either physical or psychological nature.

 I work in several primary schools and secondary schools in Bath and North East Somerset.